 Timeboxing is a time-management technique where you break down daily tasks and projects into set periods of time.
 It is an act of putting strict time boundaries around activities (e.g. meetings).
-Timeboxing a meeting, which is supposed to be 30 minutes long, ensures that the meeting will start and end on that exact time without any exceptions.
+Timeboxing a meeting, which is supposed to be 30 minutes long, ensures that the meeting will start and end at that exact time without any exceptions.
 This organized schedule allows you to accomplish a lot more than you would without the set schedule.

 Many people at work focus on one task at a time and only concentrate on this task until they complete it – no matter how long this may take.
-Timeboxing, however, suggests to focus on time instead of tasks.
-You simply allocate a certain amount of time (hours or days), which is then called “timebox”, to each project or task.
+Timeboxing, however, suggests focusing on time instead of tasks.
+You simply allocate a certain amount of time (hours or days), which is then called a “timebox”, to each project or task.
 Then you use (only) this time to complete the task.
 Time boxing is a simple and effective way to manage your tasks and projects.
 It ensures that you spend the right amount of time on each task.

-Benefits of timeboxing
+Benefits of Timeboxing